Tyler-Hilbert/CUDA-KMeans/README.md

-# KMeans implemented from scratch using CUDA
+# K-Means implemented from scratch using CUDA
 ## Kernels
 ```C++
 // Computes the sum (d_sum) and count (d_count)